chiyodad/cbeams.github.io/_posts/2014-08-23-dockerize-this.md

 2. I actually plan to move this server away from OS X and to GNU/Linux anyway.
 This will be easier if the site is already containerized.
 3. For reasons explained in my [last post](/posts/docker), I want to experiment with a few ideas around peer-to-peer container hosting.
 This site is a perfect testing ground.

 The move to Docker was more of a hassle than I thought it would be.
 It took the better part of two days, all told.
-Here are the steps I took.
+What follows are the steps I took.
 I'm still new to Docker, so I'm sure there are better ways to do certain things.
 Suggestions welcome.

 ## Install boot2docker

-Docker is based on Linux containers, which means that running Docker on any OS other than Linux is going to require a workaround.
+Docker is based on Linux containers, which means that running it on any OS other than Linux is going to require a workaround.

 On OS X, [boot2docker](http://boot2docker.io/) is that workaround.
 It installs VirtualBox and everything else you need to run a Linux virtual machine that will act as your Docker daemon. boot2docker now has a pretty polished installation experience (much appreciated), but the presence of the virtual machine just cannot be made transparent.
-This isn't boot2docker's fault, it's just a fact of any LXC-based solution: if you're using Docker, you should really be using Linux.
+This isn't boot2docker's fault, it's just a fact of any LXC-based solution: if you're using Docker, you should really be hosting it on Linux.
 Otherwise things are going to be unnecessarily painful.
 You've been warned.

 Incidentally, [boot2docker 1.2.0](https://github.com/boot2docker/boot2docker/releases/tag/v1.2.0) was released just a few hours prior to my writing this post.
 I can confirm that it works as advertised.
 Follow the instructions at <http://docs.docker.com/installation/mac/>.